Taiwan president rejects Beijing rule; China says 'reunification' inevitable

 China has stepped up its military drills near Taiwan since Tsai's re-election, flying fighter jets into the island's air space and sailing warships around Taiwan.
 Tsai said Taiwan has made the greatest effort to maintain peace and stability in the narrow Taiwan Strait that separates the democratic island from its autocratic neighbor China.

 "We will continue these efforts, and we are willing to engage in dialogue with China and make more concrete contributions to regional security," she added, speaking in the garden of the old Japanese governor's house in Taipei, in front of a socially-distanced audience of officials and diplomats.
-Tsai said that Taiwan will continue its fight to participate in international organizations, and "bolster ties with the United States, Japan, Europe, and other like-minded countries".

-Taiwan has accused China of exerting pressure to keep Taiwan out of the World Health Organization (WHO).
-China says Taiwan is a Chinese province with no right to the trappings of a state.
-The Trump administration has strongly backed Taiwan with arms sales and diplomatic support, even though the United States recognizes only China's government, becoming another source of already deep tension between Washington and Beijing.
+Taiwan has become a rising source of friction between China and the United States, with the Trump administration strongly backing Taiwan even in the absence of formal diplomatic ties.

 ALSO READ